Today we’re going to look at 7 simple, yet effective strategies and techniques on how to encourage people to tithe.

-If you don’t already have an automated way to give see here.
+If you don’t already have an automated way to give, seriously consider introducing one.

 7. Thank your tithers

-This is the simplest way to encourage your people to tithe and yet it’s often the most overlooked.
-What better way to encourage a person toward a life of faithful financial stewardship than a simple and sincere “Thank you”?
+This is so simple it’s often the most overlooked.
+What better way to encourage a person toward a life of faithful financial stewardship than with a simple and sincere “Thank you”?

-Don’t just feel grateful – express it by saying thanks.
+Don’t just feel grateful to your tithing members – express it by saying thanks.

 We say it all the time; for someone holding a door, for a plate of food received, for a compliment, but sadly this phrase seems almost non-existent in our church’s giving.
 Gratitude is often a trigger of even greater generosity.

-This is more than a general “Thanks” from the pulpit.
+This can go further than a general “Thanks” from the pulpit.

 Send them a thank you note to express gratitude to those people who tithe regularly and faithfully.
 Sending them to first time givers can be especially effective.